CenturyLinkCloud/mdw/docs/_docs/designer/user-guide.md

 - Launch the Local Project wizard:
 - Right-click inside the blank Process Explorer view and select New > Local Project.
 Select the Supported Java Container you will be deploying in, and the type of [Asset Persistence](../../help/assetPersistence.html)  you will use.
   ![workflow](../images/workflow.png "workflow")
 - Click Next, and then enter the settings for your environment.
 For the password, you can enter `tomcat`.
-For details about these settings, refer to the server-specific cookbooks listed above under "Supported Java Containers" section.
+For details about these settings, refer to the server-specific setup guides listed above under "Supported Java Containers" section.
   ![tomcat setup](../images/tomcatSetting.png "tomcatSetting")
 - Click Next again and enter your database connection info.
 The depicted info is for the included [Embedded DB](https://github.com/CenturyLinkCloud/mdw/blob/master/mdw-workflow/assets/com/centurylink/mdw/db/readme.md).
 The default password for Embedded DB is `mdw`.<br>
   ![db setup](../images/dbSetting.png "dbSetting")